Kyle-Falconer/namegen/README.md

 Tests in the [./tests](./tests`) folder are written for the pytest framework.

 **Important: before committing changes to the `names_merged.json`, delete the contents of the `people_we_know.txt` list and re-run the merge script.**

+## Pull Requests
+Please feel free to submit a pull request, particularly if the requested changes deal with expanding or editing the non-scraped name lists (such as the Star Trek and stripper names).